PabloAsencio/project-toast/README.md

 > TypeError: Cannot destructure property 'handleToastAddition' of '(0 , \_reactDefault.default).useContext(...)' as it is undefined

-Frustratingly, I haven't been able to reproduce this error, so I don't really know what's causing it, but **it isn't really anything you have to worry about.** It only happens in development, when saving files.
-This error won't stop you from sharing your projects with the world, it's just a bit annoying while developing.
+This can happen if you try to pull a value from context when that value hasn’t been provided.
+Double-check that your Provider component is wrapping around the entire application.

-This issue also appears to be specific to Parcel, the bundler we're using in this project.
-I chose Parcel because it is the most lightweight option I know, to quickly get a React project working, but in the real world, I recommend using Next.js.
-We explore Next later in this course.
+That said, I’ve also heard from some students who have said that they get this error when saving files, despite the fact that everything works correctly when refreshing the page.
+This appears to be a bug with Parcel, the bundler we’re using in this project. **As annoying as it is, I would encourage you not to worry about this.** In real-world projects, I’d recommend using a full-stack framework like Next.js or React Router 7+, where you won’t run into this issue.

 ### Other issues